jdenholm/TorchTools/README.md

 #### Encoder–Decoder model
+This model is effectively a UNet without the skip connections.
+It can be used for segmentation and style transfer in the same way, however a roughly equivalent UNet will likely outperform it.
+That said, it carries the advantage that it requires less memory during training and inference, and is faster computationally.

 ---

 #### Simple 2D convolution network
-While we've already included a two-dimensional convolution model, it uses default architectures from Torchvision's available VGG and ResNet models, which are pretty hefty and might be too "overpowered" for certain applications (say, to be used as a discriminator when training a GAN).
-To address this, we also include a simpler two-dimensional convolutional neural network.
+While we've already included a two-dimensional convolutional model, it uses default architectures from Torchvision's available VGG and ResNet models, which are pretty hefty and might be too "overpowered" for certain applications (say, to be used as a discriminator when training a GAN).
+To address this, we also include a simpler two-dimensional convolutional neural network which is a lot more lightweight and customisable.

 ### Datasets